guru9/jollyJet/docs/analysis/project-analysis.md

 - 📄 **[Product DTOs Analysis](./products/step3.1-product-dtos.md)** - Comprehensive analysis of the Product DTOs and their validation requirements
 - 📄 **[Product Validators Analysis](./products/step3.2-product-validators.md)** - Comprehensive analysis of the Product Validators and their Zod-based validation schemas
 - 📄 **[Shared Constants Analysis](./products/step4.1-constants.md)** - Comprehensive analysis of the shared constants and configuration for the Product Module
+- 📄 **[Count Products Use Case Analysis](./products/step4.2-count-products-usecase.md)** - Comprehensive analysis of the CountProductsUseCase implementation for efficient product counting with filtering
 - 📄 **[CreateProductUseCase Analysis](./products/step4.2-create-product-usecase.md)** - Comprehensive analysis of the CreateProductUseCase implementation and type safety fix
 - 📄 **[GetProductUseCase Analysis](./products/step4.2-get-product-usecase.md)** - Comprehensive analysis of the GetProductUseCase implementation and its role in product retrieval
 - 📄 **[List Products Use Case Analysis](./products/step4.2-list-product-usecase.md)** - Comprehensive analysis of the ListProductsUseCase implementation and its advanced filtering capabilities